RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-COURSE.md

 ## Can I ask questions on an assignment/assessment in the forum?

-Please refer above question _"[Posting about assessments](https://docs.google.com/document/d/1HdrY91LIPRZOEni_jsCwmN8Oc8MrUzljen6qHzbtQeU/edit#heading=h.nj8m4hp7jeo2)"_ in the Discussion Forum FAQ.
+Of course, but please check the document _"[Posting about assessments](https://docs.google.com/document/d/1HdrY91LIPRZOEni_jsCwmN8Oc8MrUzljen6qHzbtQeU/edit#heading=h.nj8m4hp7jeo2)"_ to make sure you are doing it in the appropriate way.

+## Are assessments individual or team-based?

+Both.
+The 2024 will have individual component assessment components (participation, presentation, assignment project 1) as well as a team-based assessment (course project).

 ## Academic Integrity?
 What is that?